gathering/gondulapi-techo/README.md

 - Fixed content type.
 - Fixed method-not-supported status code.
 - Add regex path suffix to handlers to more easily capture path values.

+## TODO

+- Fix the copyright notice in some source files for stuff Kristian didn't write.
+- DB ordering and limiting.
+- Brief listing (query option to hide details when listing many elements).
+- Consistency between objects?
+Use foreign keys instead of string references for something that may or may not exist.
+- Authentication (OpenID Connect, authorization code flow?).
+(Or Kristian's auth in the main repo.)
+- Authorization (hard coded).